Current Account in Australia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Westpac-Melbourne Institute consumer sentiment index dived to a 23-month low of 96.5 in July from 100.7 in June.
+The Westpac-Melbourne Institute consumer sentiment index dropped to 95.1 in December, from 97.0 in November.

-Nominal retail sales in May inched up 0.1% over the previous month in seasonally-adjusted terms, swinging from April’s 0.1% dip.
+Nominal retail sales in October were unchanged over the previous month in seasonally-adjusted terms, following September’s 0.2% uptick.